James Chi Logo

 Key Insight #3: Patients need flexibility in content consumption formats

-The first FDA-authorized self-funded digital therapeutic that reduced migraine days for 500+ patients through thoughtful, user-centered design
+The first FDA-authorized, self-funded digital therapeutic that reduced migraine days for 500+ patients with thoughtful, user-centered design

 Proved digital therapeutics can be both clinically effective and user-friendly.